bbauska/zombiePolitics/README.md

-groups are considered simply redundant, disposable-nothing more than human waste left to stew in their own misfortune-easy prey for the zombies who have a ravenous appetite for chaos and revel in apocalyptic visions filled with destruction, decay, abandoned houses, burned-out cars, gutted landscapes, and trashed gas sta­ tions.
+groups are considered simply redundant, disposable-nothing more than human waste left to stew in their own misfortune-easy prey for the zombies who have a ravenous appetite for chaos and revel in apocalyptic visions filled with destruction, decay, abandoned houses, burned-out cars, gutted landscapes, and trashed gas sta­tions.</p>

-The twenty-first-century zombies no longer emerge from the grave; they now inhabit the rich environs ofWall Street and roam the halls of the gilded monuments of greed such as Goldman Sachs.
-As an editorial in The Ne-w York Times points out, the new zombies of free-market fundamentalism turned “the financial system into a casino.
+<p>The twenty-first-century zombies no longer emerge from the grave; they now
+inhabit the rich environs ofWall Street and roam the halls of the gilded monuments of greed such as Goldman Sachs.
+As an editorial in The Ne-w York Times points out, the new zombies of free-market fundamentalism turned "the financial system into a casino.
 Like gambling, the transactions mostly just shified paper money around the globe.
-Unlike gambling, they packed an enormous capacity for collective and economic destruction-hobbling banks that made bad bets, freezing credit and eco­ nomic activity Society-not the bankers-bore the cost.”3 In this way the zombie­ the immoral, sub-Nietzschean, id-driven “other” who is “hyper-dead” but still alive as an avatar of death and cruelty-provides an apt metaphor for a new kind of authoritarianism that has a grip on contemporary politics in the United States.4 This is an authoritarianism in which mindless self-gratification becomes the sanctioned nonn and public issues collapse into the realm of privatized anger and rage.
-The rule of the market offers the hyper-dead an opportunity to exercise unprecedented power in American society, reconstructing civic and political culture almost entire­ ly in the service of a politics that fuels the friend/ enemy divide, even as democra­ cy becomes the scandal of casino capitalism-its ultimate humiliation.
+Unlike gambling, they packed an enormous capacity for collective and economic destruction-hobbling banks that made bad bets, freezing credit and eco­nomic activity Society-not the bankers-bore the cost."3 In this way the zombie­ the immoral, sub-Nietzschean, id-driven "other" who is "hyper-dead" but still alive as an avatar of death and cruelty-provides an apt metaphor for a new kind of authoritarianism that has a grip on contemporary politics in the United States.4 This is an authoritarianism in which mindless self-gratification becomes the sanctioned nonn and public issues collapse into the realm of privatized anger and rage.
+The rule of the market offers the hyper-dead an opportunity to exercise unprecedented power in American society, reconstructing civic and political culture almost entire­ ly in the service of a politics that fuels the friend/ enemy divide, even as democra­cy becomes the scandal of casino capitalism-its ultimate humiliation.</p>

-But the new zombies are not only wandering around in the banks, investment houses, and death chambers of high finance, they have an ever-increasing presence in the highest reaches of government and in the forefront of mainstream media.
+<p>But the new zombies are not only wandering around in the banks, investment
+houses, and death chambers of high finance, they have an ever-increasing presence in the highest reaches of government and in the forefront of mainstream media.
 The growing numbers of zombies in the mainstream media have huge iinancial back­